-- 50. FSC's incentive fees under the Investment Advisory Agreement are also unfair and again less favorable than the incentive fee arrangements of the Company's peers.
-In fact, the Investment Advisory Agreement is structured such that, as a Wells Fargo analyst lamented in a May 12, 2015 report, "[FSAM] still earns incentive fees despite losing investors money." - 51.
-Under the Investment Advisory Agreement, FSAM qualifies for incentive fees when the Company's "Pre-Incentive Net Investment Income" as a percentage of the prior quarter's net assets (also referred to as "rate of return" or "return") exceeds a 2% hurdle rate.
-Once FSC achieves the hurdle rate, FSAM is paid 100% of FSC's income between a return of 2% and 2.5% (after foregoing any incentive fees until the 2% hurdle rate is met), and thereafter FSAM is paid an incentive fee of 20% of FSC's income above a return of 2.5%. - 52.
-The unfairness of the incentive fee arrangement is rooted in the unreasonable absence of a "high watermark" provision, which then facilitates an unreasonable calculation of FSC's income to qualify for the 2% hurdle rate and 2.5% incentive threshold in the Investment Advisory Agreement.
-A high watermark provision makes it so investment managers only receive incentive fees if the fund exceeds the highest net asset value ("NAV") it has previously achieved.
-This is used to ensure that the incentives are not paid on investment gains that simply offset losses incurred in previous periods or that are driven by dilutive capital raises that produce increased income due simply to a larger portfolio or unsustainable short-term returns.
-Because FSC's incentive fees under the Investment Advisory Agreement are computed with only a hurdle rate and not a high watermark provision, FSAM can earn incentive fees without growing the Company's NAV.
+- 49. The IAA is drastically out of line with industry standards and unfairly enriches FSAM to the detriment of FSC and its stockholders. - 50.
+First, FSC's base management fee far exceeds the management fees paid by other companies in its peer group with similar investment strategies: FSC pays FSAM a management fee of 2.0% of its gross assets, while FSC's peers pay a far smaller percentage of gross assets to their investment managers.
+Using Wells Fargo's peer group, FSC's base management fee of 2.0% is at the extreme high end of the Company's peers, whose base management fees are as low as 1.0% and average 1.685%.
+In 2014 alone, FSC's base management fees of \$51.7 million were between \$13 million and \$16 million (or 33%-45%) higher than they would have been if base management fees under the IAA were more in line with industry norms. - 51.
+Second, FSC's incentive fees under the IAA are unfair and are dramatically out of line with the incentive fee structures of FSC's peer companies.
+Under the IAA, FSAM receives incentive fees when FSC's "Pre-Incentive Net Investment Income" as a percentage of the prior quarter's net assets (also referred to as "rate of return" or "return") exceeds a 2% hurdle rate.
+Once FSC exceeds the hurdle rate, FSAM is paid 100% of FSC's income between a return of 2% and 2.5%, and then is paid an incentive fee of 20% of FSC's income above a return of 2.5%. - 52.
+This incentive fee arrangement is unfair and unreasonable because the IAA does not contain any "high watermark" provision.
+Where a high watermark provision is in effect, investment managers only receive incentive fees if the fund exceeds the highest net asset value ("NAV") it has previously achieved.
+This helps to ensure that the incentives are not paid to investment managers based on gains that simply offset losses incurred in previous periods and/or that are driven by dilutive capital raises that produce increased income due merely to a larger portfolio or unsustainable short-term returns.
+Here, because FSC's incentive fees under the IAA are calculated with only a hurdle rate and not a high watermark provision, FSAM can earn incentive fees without growing the FSC's NAV.
+As a Wells Fargo analyst noted in a May 12, 2015 report, "[FSAM] still earns incentive fees despite losing investors money."